jambox/grunt-wordpress-deploy/README.md

 - Adapt the local dump to the remote environment executing a search and replace to change the instances of the local domain with the instances of the remote domain, taking care of serialized data
 - Backups the database on the target environment
 - Imports the local adapted dump into the remote database
+- If you specify the `--sql-src` flag, the remote DB will import that file

 ### Pull_db